John Snyder (Florida politician)

-John Snyder (born April 13, 1987) is an American politician serving as a member of the Florida House of Representatives for the 82nd district.
+John Snyder (born April 13, 1987) is an American politician serving as a member of the Florida House of Representatives for the 86th district.
 He assumed office on November 3, 2020.

 Early life and education

 Snyder was born in Hobe Sound, Florida.
 He had served in the United States Marines Corps from 2007 to 2012.
 Snyder earned a bachelor's degree from Indiana Wesleyan University.

-His father William Snyder had also served in Florida House of Representatives from 2006 to 2012 and is a current sheriff for Martin County.
+His father, William Snyder, had also served in Florida House of Representatives from 2006 to 2012 and served as the sheriff for Martin County from 2013 to 2025.